OpenBoatUtils/OpenBoatUtils/docs/developers/protocol.md

 - [`openboatutils:context`](/developers/context) for context operations (introduced in `0.5.0`)
 - [`openboatutils:configuration`](/developers/configuration) for configuration phase versioning.

-The context api is optional, ignoring it will produce identical behaviour to before the introduction.
+The context api is optional, ignoring it will produce identical behavior to before the introduction.

 ::: info A Note on Strings
 OpenBoatUtils writes all it's packets with a class in Minecraft called `PacketByteBuf`.